bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kline.md

 title: Kline, Morris
 born: 1908
 died: 1992
-keywords: Morris Kline, mathematics, textbooks, professor, universities, president, award
+keywords: morris kline,kline
-description: Morris Kline was an influential American mathematician, professor and president of mathematics-based organizations, best known for his textbooks and the "Kline Prize in Mathematics" yearly award.
+description: Morris Kline was an American mathematician best known for his books popularising mathematics and on the history of mathematics.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---